By Michael Stewart @golferbad

 I really have a hard time believing that Eli Apple has the makeup or the tools to be a shutdown corner in the NFL.
 I believe his struggles will continue.

 Final Thoughts: We still have a long way before the Giants finalize the roster down to 53 players.
-As I mentioned earlier, the Giants could have a few additions not currently on the roster now by opening day.
+The Giants could have a few additions by opening day.
 The Giants management and coaching staff will have a short rope on many players battling for a roster spot.
 Camp will remain very entertaining for the Giants.